Quasiprobability fluctuation theorem behind the spread of quantum information: Results

-with $\Delta \mathcal I(S;R) = \mathcal I(S;R)_\rho-\mathcal I(S;R)_{\rho'}$.
+with $\Delta \mathcal I(S;R) \equiv \mathcal I(S;R)_\rho-\mathcal I(S;R)_{\rho'}$.
 Without any possible confusions, we simplify the notation as $\Delta \mathcal I \equiv \Delta \mathcal I(S;R)$ in the following.
 The above inequality is called quantum data-processing inequality \cite{schumacherQuantumDataProcessing1996}.
 It follows the intuition since local operations can not increase the nonlocal information.
 Since we assume the factorized initial state between the system and the environment, which guarantees the satisfaction of quantum data-processing inequality \cite{buscemiCompletePositivityMarkovianity2014}.
 The proof of classical data-processing inequality is quiet simple.
 Without a close analog between the classical and quantum information, the data-processing inequality also magically holds in the quantum case.
 The proof of quantum data-processing inequality is highly nontrivial, which usually invokes the strong subadditivity of von-Neumann entropy \cite{liebProofStrongSubadditivity1973}.
 The decreased mutual information $\Delta \mathcal I$ is also equal to the final state conditional mutual information between the environment and the reference (conditioned on the system), which bounds the fidelity to recover the initial state from the final state \cite{fawziQuantumConditionalMutual2015,brandaoQuantumConditionalMutual2015}.
-Therefore, the information loss is related to irretrodictability \cite{watanabeSymmetryPhysicalLaws1955,awFluctuationTheoremsRetrodiction2021,buscemiFluctuationTheoremsBayesian2021}.
+Therefore, $\Delta\mathcal I$ characterizes the degree of irretrodictability, which is rooted in thermodynamics \cite{watanabeSymmetryPhysicalLaws1955,awFluctuationTheoremsRetrodiction2021,buscemiFluctuationTheoremsBayesian2021}.

 The quantum correlation between the system and the reference always flows to the environment because there is no initial correlation between the system and the environment.
-It resembles the heat flowing from the high temperature to low temperature reservoirs.
+It resembles the heat flowing from the high temperature reservoir to the low temperature reservoir.
 If the thermodynamic quantity, such as heat, has a fluctuation theorem \cite{jarzynskiClassicalQuantumFluctuation2004}, do we also have a fluctuation theorem behind the spread of information?
 We answer this question affirmatively.